yeager620/savant-ai/crates/README.md

 # Savant AI - UNIX Philosophy Components

 This directory contains the modular, UNIX-philosophy components of Savant AI.
 Each crate is designed to "do one thing well" and can be used standalone or composed with other tools.
+The system now includes comprehensive multimodal analysis capabilities with OCR, computer vision, and audio-video correlation.

 ## **Available Components**